Every estate plan has three elements that determine whether it succeeds or fails.

 There are a surprising number of people who go through the effort of creating a Trust, but then they don’t put anything IN the Trust.
 We like to think of a Trust as a bucket.
 If nothing is in the bucket, or there are important assets missing from the bucket, then the plan will not work as you hoped.

-To continue reading more about what makes a successful estate plan, check out our article and free resource: 6 Estate Planning Pitfalls to Avoid (Reasons Why Most Estate Plans Fail, Costing You Time, Money and Extra Stress)
+To continue reading more about what makes a successful estate plan, check out our article: 6 Estate Planning Pitfalls to Avoid (Reasons Why Most Estate Plans Fail, Costing You Time, Money and Extra Stress)